MartinaValkova/LibraryApplication/README.md

 Through a careful evaluation of available options, including Alpine.js and vanilla JavaScript, I made an informed decision to proceed with vanilla JavaScript for this project.
 This decision was based on a thorough understanding of the project requirements, the complexities involved in authentication and database management, and the desire for greater control and flexibility in implementation.
 While challenges were encountered along the way, the project's successes demonstrate the effectiveness of the chosen approach and provide valuable insights for future projects.

-# How to run the app
+# How to run the app from local machine

 To run the application, follow these steps: